-$tr_nargs()$ returns the number of arguments associated with the trace event at the specified offset.
+tr_nargs() returns the number of arguments associated with the trace event at the specified offset.

-'''

-t

-data set handle
+t data set handle offset of the trace event

 Returns the number of arguments associated with the trace event at the specified offset; returns zero if an invalid offset is specified.
-In the case of a trace event recorded with trace\event\string() or trace\event\blk(), it returns the number of four-byte integers that would be required to hold the data.
+In the case of a trace event recorded with trace_event_string() or trace_event_blk(), it returns the number of four-byte integers that would be required to hold the data.

-See "Basic Event Attribute Functions" on page 16-31 for related functions.
+See "Basic Event Attribute Functions" on page 18-31 for related functions.

-See "Functions" on page 16-10 for a complete list of functions included in the NightTrace Analysis API.
+See "Functions" on page 18-10 for a complete list of functions included in the NightTrace Analysis API.